iDPI-Umass/superFreq/src/lib/assets/text/updates.md

 updated: 03/26/2025
 ---
 ### March 26, 2025
+#### Bug Fixes
+- Image loading has been causing slow performance.
+Working on tweaking that little by little.

 #### Updates
 - Added more info to feed items about comments and likes